aishwarya-gowri/Labs/BDA/1BM17CS011_A1/lab6/Employee/Readme.md

 >UPDATE Employee_Info SET Emp_name='Aishwarya Gowri E S' WHERE Emp_id=123;

-5. Sort the details of Employee records based on salary

->SELECT * FROM Employee_Info ORDER_BY Salary;

-6. Alter the schema of the table Employee_Info to add a column Projects which stores a set of Projects done by the corresponding Employee.
+5. Alter the schema of the table Employee_Info to add a column Projects which stores a set of Projects done by the corresponding Employee.

 > ALTER TABLE Employee_Info ADD Projects set< text>;

-7. Update the altered table to add project names.
+6. Update the altered table to add project names.

 >Update Employee_Info SET Projects=Projects+{'Max-Min Simulation,Brainvita'} WHERE Emp_id=123;

-8.Create a TTL of 15 seconds to display the values of Employees.
+7.Create a TTL of 15 seconds to display the values of Employees.

 >INSERT INTO Employee_Info(Emp_Id,Emp_name,Designation,DateOfJoining,Salary,Department)VALUES(129,'Ram','SE','2021-09-6',1200000,'Development')USING TTL 30;
 >SELECT salary FROM Employee_Info WHERE Emp_id=129;